alexpetralia/mbta_django/README.md

 `git stash` in  "mbta_django/mbta_django" (ie. where your `settings.py` is located)

-Then run `git pull`.
+You may have to `git add <file>` specifically to a file to make sure it is ignored.
+After, run `git pull`.
 Finally, to revert to your pre-updated config settings, go back to both folders and enter `git stash pop`.

 ### Usage